Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Technical background

 A related (yet different) problem for which complexity-theoretical results are known is that of estimating \textit{normalized} Betti numbers to within additive inverse polynomial precision.
 That is, the number of zero eigenvalues divided by the total number of eigenvalues, which here would be $\beta_{k-1}^G/|\mathrm{Cl}_k(G)|$ (if the TDA matrix is sufficiently gapped).
 This quantity is natural from a quantum computational complexity perspective (though not from an applications perspective), since a quantum algorithm naturally estimates probabilities (so normalized quantities in this case), and since additive errors allow for a direct relationship to definitions of complexity classes like $\mathsf{DQC1}$.

-Specifically, in~\cite{Casper} it was shown that the generalization of this problem, namely that of estimating the ratio when allowing a range of small eigenvalues, rather than strictly zero eigenvalues, for \textit{arbitrary} Hermitian operators (i.e., the so-called \emph{low-lying spectral density}) is $\mathsf{DQC1}$-hard.
-At present it is unknown whether the hardness persists when only considering combinatorial Laplacians, and the closest result to this is the $\mathsf{QMA}_1$-hardness result of~\cite{marcos} for the problem of exact counting.
+Specifically, in~\cite{Casper} it was shown that the generalization of this problem, namely estimating the ratio when allowing a range of small eigenvalues, rather than strictly zero eigenvalues, for \textit{arbitrary} Hermitian operators (i.e., the so-called \emph{low-lying spectral density}) is $\mathsf{DQC1}$-hard.
+This result was build upon in~\cite{Cade}, where it was shown that the problem remains $\mathsf{DQC1}$-hard when restricting the input to combinatorial Laplacians of general chain complexes.
+It is unknown whether the hardness persists when further restricting to combinatorial Laplacians of clique-complexes, and the closest result to this is the $\mathsf{QMA}_1$-hardness result of~\cite{marcos} for the problem of exact counting.
 This normalized quantity is not typically studied, and indeed there are concerns that Betti numbers may fail to be large enough to be detectable when normalized (see also \append{proof_betti_density}).

 As discussed above, estimates of the normalized Betti number with additive error are more natural from a quantum computational complexity perspective.
 However, from the perspective of applications, we typically work with (unnormalized) Betti numbers (and perhaps their estimates).
 For this case, the rescaling from normalized Betti numbers to Betti numbers causes an in general exponential blow up of additive errors, and leads to algorithms which always have exponential run-times (for constant error).
 At the same time, in many applications, we only require small additive errors when the quantities in question are themselves small.
 For these reasons here we focus on estimation to within a given relative error; that is, the error in the Betti number divided by the Betti number.
 That is immune to rescaling and can lead to efficient algorithms in the cases when the Betti numbers are large.